cccbr/runningatower/content/docs/040-Finance/index.md

 ### Weddings

-In the Church of England, the fees for wedding ringing are set by the PCC, hopefully in consultation with the ringers.
+In the Church of England, the fees for wedding ringing are set by the ***[PCC](../170-glossary/#PCC)***, hopefully in consultation with the ringers.
 These should reflect whether ringing is:

 - Before and / or after the wedding.